Photo Credit: SOFIA ROSE SMITH

 Share in the comments below: how did it go?

-Wishing you a sweet New Year's Eve and a 2017 filled with power & magic.
+Wishing you a glorious New Year's Eve and a 2016 full of light and love.

 *I don't own and neither did I invent these practices.
 I've learned them from teachers in my spiritual community who learned them from other teachers.
 I honor and thank them for sharing their wisdom with me.
 Elissa Zimmerman, Paul Perrotta and Jared Seide are all reflected in these rituals, as well as all who came before them.
-If you want to learn more about circle work, you can check out the Center for Council.
-I was trained by them in the practice of Council.
+If you want to learn more about circle work, you can check out the Center for Council, where I was trained in the practice.